 Megan focuses on fantasy, influenced by some of the greats – Tamora Pierce, Bruce Coville, and Christopher Paolini spring to mind.
 She loves fairies, dragons, mermaids, and all those other crazy made-up creatures we love to daydream about, but which would actually scare the pants off of us if we met them in real life.
-She also enjoys the company of normal animals, such as her two cats, Stark and Oliver, who she shares with her husband (his name is not as important).
+She also enjoys the company of normal animals, such as her four cats, Stark, Oliver, Bella, and Dewey who she shares with her husband (his name is not as important).

 She also enjoys writing chick-lit and reading dystopian literature – two genres just begging for a cross-over.
 She is working on a piece of chick-lit right now, and her recently published pieces include a poem in the Connections Literary Magazine at the College of Southern Maryland, a fantasy prompt piece in the Maryland Independent, and six short story pieces in an art gallery at the Mattowoman Creek Arts Center.
 You can also find many of her delightful works on her blog – meganacellis.wordpress.com.